hina-kasumi/hina-kasumi/README.md

 # Hello, I'm [Your Name] 👋

 Welcome to my GitHub profile!
-I'm a student at the University of Transport and Communications, with a passion for software development and a focus on web and app development.
+I'm a student at the University of Transport and Communications from VietNam.

 ## 🚀 About Me